 5. Establish a study space.

 When possible, carve out space in your home for education free of clutter, noise and distractions.
-Be sure it’s well-lit, equipped with a computer and has all the tools your child may need to complete their schoolwork and attend classes remotely.
-For younger children learning online, you may need to sit with them while they complete online education.
+Be sure it’s well-lit, equipped with a computer and has all the tools your child may need to complete their schoolwork or attend classes remotely.
+You may need to sit with and guide younger children while they complete online education.

 If you don’t have an internet connection or have problems using technology, let your schools know.
 They likely have resources to help you stay connected.